Addressing Safety Concerns and Making Improvements to the Kingston Point Dog Park

 V. Lighting is a Necessity: The undisputed reality is that for five (5) months out of the year - from mid-October to mid-March - the Dog Park can’t legally or safely be used by the vast majority of people during the work week because it is dark during their non-working hours (and thus the Dog Park use is prohibited).
 Think of how significant that is for dogs that are home all day while their humans are at work, deprived of exercise and socialization for a large part of the year.
 The solution is obvious - install dusk to dawn lighting that is on a timer such that the Dog Park is lit in the morning from 6am until it is dawn/light out and then lit again in the evening from dusk until 8:30pm.
 Such lighting will make a real difference in people's ability to use and enjoy the park and in the lives of their dogs.
 Kingston's softball fields (which are only used for a few months out of the year in contrast to the Dog Park which is used all year round) have lights.
 Many of Kingston’s tennis courts have lights.
 For Kingston residents to make full and safe use of the Dog Park it needs to have lights.
 We respectfully request that the City provide lighting so the Dog Park can be more fully and safely used and enjoyed by the residents of Kingston (running electric from the softball outfield lights or going with solar lighting are both options to be considered).
 With regard to lighting there is one other point worth noting – Dog Park users can easily bring their own water to the Dog Park (people can fill up at home or at the Park bathroom or buy water).
 What people can't do is bring their own lighting.
 As far as priorities to Dog Park users, lighting is far above running a water line up to the Dog Park.

 VI.
 Access to Water: While running water up to the dog park is not a priority, given the bathrooms by the parking lot, it would be convenient and make sense to have access to water at or by the bathrooms.
 The importance of water and hydration to dogs and people is clear.
-However, the bathrooms are usually locked after 5pm and on weekends.
+However, the bathrooms are usually locked all Winter and after 5pm and on weekends the rest of the year.
 We respectfully request that rather than run a water line up to the Dog Park, the City install an outside water faucet or drinking fountain by the bathrooms that is freeze proof/resistant.
 It is a far less expensive and simpler solution that running a water line up to the Dog Park.

 VII.
 Other Dog Park Issues/Signage: It is unclear from the posted signs at the Dog Park who and where to call in the event of issues at the Park (ex. an aggressive dog or human is present and the person won’t leave upon request).
 Further, we had heard that the UCSPCA is no longer providing an animal control officer for Kingston.
 Accordingly, we request better signage including who and where to call be posted.